Inflect logo

 Natural Disaster Risk

-Brighton has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-While the overall threat is minimal, operators should engineer facilities to mitigate the most relevant local hazards.
+Brighton and the wider United Kingdom maintain a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+The risk profile is stable and presents no significant operational challenges for properly engineered facilities.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business